On affine Lusztig varieties: Affine Springer fibers

 \subsection{Topological Jordan decomposition}

 We follow~\cite[Appendix B]{BV}.
 Recall that $\kk$ is the residue field of $\breve F$.
-Let $\g \in \breve G^{\ex}$ be a compact semisimple element.
-We say that $\g$ is {\it strongly semisimple} if for every representation of $\bG^{\ex}$ (over an algebraic closure of $\breve F$), any eigenvalue of the image of $\g$ is in $\kk^\times$ (in the equal characteristic case), or the Teichm\"uller representative of an element in $\kk^\times$ (in the mixed characteristic case).
+Let $\g \in \breve G^{\ex}$ be a bounded semisimple element.
+We say that $\g$ is {\it strongly semisimple} if for every representation of $\bG^{\ex}$ (over an algebraic closure of $\breve F$), any eigenvalue of the image of $\g$ is in $\kk^\times$ (in equal characteristic case), or the Teichm\"uller representative of an element in $\kk^\times$ (in mixed characteristic case).
 The latter condition is equivalent to the condition that any eigenvalue is of finite order prime to $p$, where $p$ is the residue characteristic.
 We say that $\g$ is {\it topologically unipotent} if for every representation of $\bG^{\ex}$ (over an algebraic closure of $\breve F$), any eigenvalue $\a$ of $\g$ satisfies $\mathrm{val}_{\breve F}(\a-1)>0$.

-The following result, which is called the {\it topological Jordan decomposition}, was proved by Bezrukavnikov and Varshavsky~\cite[Lemma B.1.6]{BV} for split groups in the equal characteristic case.
-The same proof works for ramified groups in the equal and mixed characteristic cases.
+The following result, which is called the {\it topological Jordan decomposition}, was proved by Bezrukavnikov and Varshavsky~\cite[Lemma B.1.6]{BV} for split groups in equal characteristic case.
+The same proof works for all groups in both equal and mixed characteristic cases.